 Currently, if you mobile order food at a WDW quick service venue, you can pay for your meal on the My Disney Experience app.
 The charge is applied to whichever payment method (debit or credit card) that you have linked to your account.

 Disney World is in the process of rolling out MagicMobile, which seems to be a quasi-replacement for much of the functionality of a MagicBand.
-While they have not yet detailed all the features of this new product, the implication seems to be that you will be able to pay for any in-park merchandise using your phone and the My Disney Experience app.
+At present, they do not have the ability to pay for items the way you would with a MagicBand, but Disney does say that is a feature that is coming eventually.

 Anything else I should know?